$48.5

 An overloaded truck accident lawyer in Indianapolis describes common scenarios.

 We’ve all seen those mammoth 18-wheelers on the road carrying oversized loads.
 They are often wide and take up more than one lane.
-Law frequently requires them to have flags, flashing lights or signage identifying them as “oversize.”
+The law frequently requires them to have flags, flashing lights, or signage identifying them as “oversize.”
 These are meant to alert and protect other motorists.
-There are many types of overloaded trucks hauling large objects and materials.
-Some of these include:
+There are many types of overloaded trucks hauling large objects and materials, such as . . .

 • Logs and timber